Open 7 days

 The Nagoya Protocols, which bans plant collecting worldwide, have made plant-hunting for a nursery like ours more or less impossible.
 While we quite understand the reasons for this legislation, and broadly support it, the effect is likely to be counter-productive in terms of conservation, as threatened plants may become extinct, if they cannot be collected and distributed.
 We were lucky to have three generations of Cox plant-hunters.

 Thank you for your support of Glendoick over the years.
-We hope that you will continue to visit Glendoick.
+We hope that you will continue to buy from and visit Glendoick.
 We will continue to stock the largest range of rhododendrons available in any UK garden centre and we are continuing to develop new hybrids.

 We have just named 2 new evergreen azaleas Glendoick Candyfloss and Glendoick Ruffles and have selected a new double yellow azalea for testing. (see images below)

-Kenneth Cox's book Woodland Gardening will be published in May 2018
+Kenneth Cox's book Woodland Gardening is published in May 2018

 With 400 pages and 600 photographs of woodland gardens and plants from round the world.